 Being exposed to gun violence severely harms mental health — not just of the people who are witness to it, but for all Americans who fear for the safety of their children and families.
 People of all ages, first responders, and even military/law enforcement veterans can face profound emotional trauma in the wake of dealing with the aftermath of shootings that can develop into mental illness.
 The harrowing stories from survivors of shootings — especially from children — weigh heavily on the conscience of the nation, while an entire generation is traumatized over and over while the conditions that lead to these events remain unchanged.

-The prevalence of violence has become normalized in American culture and is sustained by racism, conspiracy theories, indifference, corruption, acceptance of mass shootings as an immutable part of our lives, and unjust structures upholding inequities in wealth and power.
+The prevalence of violence has become normalized in American culture and is sustained by bigotry, conspiracy theories, indifference, corruption, acceptance of mass shootings as an immutable part of our lives, and unjust structures upholding inequities in wealth and power.
 Gun violence is preventable, but requires a comprehensive public health approach to keep families and communities safe.
 There are policies that are shown to decrease violent outcomes that are often rejected in favor of laws that increase the likelihood of these tragic events.
 Curbing police violence and the disproportionate impact it has on communities of color requires confronting the history of racism and structural inequity, reimagining the role of law enforcement in protecting public health, and implementing policies that reduce police gun violence.
 Doctors advocate for the use of empirical nonpartisan data to ground policy instead of rhetoric.

 Up to 75% of young people believe having a gun at home makes them safer.
 In reality, having a gun at home increases your chance of dying from suicide, homicide, and accidents.
 In communities where guns are more readily available, people are more likely to be the victim of police-involved shootings, mass shootings, and community-based violence.
 Despite claims to the contrary, self-defensive gun use is rare.
 For every justifiable homicide with a gun in 2018, there were 34 homicides, 82 suicides, and two unintentional deaths from firearms.
 According to FBI analysis, active shooter incidents are rarely stopped by armed individuals who are not law enforcement.
 In fact, four times as many shootings are stopped by unarmed civilians restraining the shooter.